skydolas/Data-Visualization-Portfolio/final-project-part-two.md

 # Identified changes for Part III

-Text here!

 | Research synthesis                       | Anticipated changes for Part III                                                |
 |------------------------------------------|---------------------------------------------------------------------------------|
 | There were 3 main findings: </br> 1) Amount of sugar in soft drinks visualization was taking some time to read through.
 Which is not necessarily bad but can be made better in the final version. </br> 2) Images for the CTA is a nice suggestion instead of just links, can give users better context. </br> 3)For the initial slides in the final version, the image should either change or remain static in background to avoid scrolling confusion. | - Improve the data visualizations to match the overall theme and make it simpler. </br> - Adjust the initial 3 slides to build more context and alleviate scrolling confusion. </br> - Try experimenting with visuals for 1drink= 3 peoples sugar. </br> - Add imagery for CTA and a small description

-> ...include any final thoughts you have here.

 Text here!

-# Moodboards / personas
+# Moodboards
-> My moodboard is focused on creating a color and type format for
+> The moodboard here focuses on creating a visual and typographical style that suits the context of softdrinks.

-Text here!